Frequently Asked Questions

-- At least 18 years of age as of the day of the next election;
+- 18 years old or older as of the day of the next election

-- Not in prison or on parole for the conviction of a felony;
+- Not currently serving a state or federal prison term for the conviction of a felony, and

 There is no waiting period; you may register or re-register to vote at any time.
 To be eligible to vote in an election you must have registered by 15 days prior to the election.

 - By mail: Mail-in registration forms are widely available at most County buildings, post offices, libraries, city halls, fire stations, Department of Motor Vehicles (DMV) offices and public assistance offices (CSA, WIC).

 - By phone: call the registrar's office at 209-525-5200 or 209-525-5230 for Spanish language assistance; 209-525-5245 (Telephone Device for Deaf, TDD).
 Registration forms are also available by calling the California Secretary of State's office at 1-800-345-VOTE.